 I was early back from a client and struck a traffic jam on the M11, just before Harlow on my way back to Cambridge.
 So, I drove into Harlow and remembered about Dax.
 So I just happened to drive over there.
 The Dax factory is a rather odd place, tucked away on a corner, but it has a sort of showroom in it which has a collection of cars usually there.
 This time there was a long wheel base chassis there just asking to be climbed into.
 This I did and was pleased to see that there was indeed a lot more space for my legs than I am used to.
 What's more, they have dropped the seat base, by using a shaped GRP panel rather than an aluminium one, by about 20mm.
 So, struck with enthusiasn, I bought a build manual. |

-Another trip down to Harlow.
-(It's a good job it's only just down the road.)
-This time Anthea and I took Duncan with us, as he knows everyone there and is a good source of information about Daxes.
 After much thought, again, I decided to really order one.
 Last time I bought everything from Westfield as their modular packs.
 This time, I really want to make it more difficult for myself (and hopefully cheaper) by sourcing things from elsewhere and fabricating things myself.
 I have made the decision on the engine, and will go for a Rover V8.
 Although this is a rather old design it makes a rather nice burbling noise and, being all aluminium, it's reasonably light for a small car like this.
 There also seem to be a lot of people around who specialise in sourcing the engines.
 I actually ordered a lot of the bits for a V8 powered De Dion suspension machine, with the long wheelbase as mentioned before.
 I was thinking about whether to go for the De Dion or the IRS but eventually decided for the former as the demonstrator was wonderful, and it has the benefit of being different.
 For those of you who have the Dax price lists, I ordered build packs 1, 2, 3, 4, 5, 7 and few other odds and sods.
 Unfortunately, the next "build slot" is in the middle of August so I won't get anything until the end of August.
 Still, that leaves me a bit of sun in which to enjoy the Westfield and leaves me some time to start sorting out the garage before the bits arrive.
-Of course, as I have to source a lot of the bits myself, there is a fair bit of hunting around to do straight away.
-I need to get hold of:

 Hence there's probably plenty to do really. |